chagretes/ADO-Audity/README.md

 ![Example Login](img/login-example.jpeg)

-It is important to emphasize that the visibility of the report will be according to the visibility that the logged in user has.
+It is important to emphasize that the visibility of the report will be according to the visibility that the logged user has.